Hill sharp, Kluber roughed up as Rays beat Yankees 10-5 - WTMJ

 Hill (1-0) struck out seven without issuing a walk, and Tampa Bay scored five early runs off Kluber (0-1) in his second start for the Yankees.
 Meadows had three of the Rays’ 13 hits, one of five Tampa Bay players with a multi-hit game.

+Wendle and Lowe both doubled with the bases-loaded, combining to drive in five.

 Aaron Hicks and DJ LeMahieu homered for the Yankees.
-New York has dropped nine of 11 regular season meetings against the reigning AL champions.
+New York has dropped nine of 11 regular season meetings against Tampa Bay.

+“Going back years, we had fits going into Yankee Stadium and fits with them coming here,” Cash said.

+“Last year there were some big, big games.
+We came out on top more than not, which is especially good for a young team,” Cash added.
+“This is a different club in 2021 that kind of wants to pave its own way and try to find ways to win with this group of guys.”

 The Rays’ home opener drew a socially-distanced crowd of 9,021 to Tropicana Field, where fans had not watched them since Oct.
 8, 2019, Game 4 of that year’s AL Division Series against the Houston Astros.